andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <figcaption class="figure-caption">A fabulous little island eatery.</figcaption>
 </figure>

-I discover that this island was the location of the original Oslo airport, which I deem utterly preposterous until I find that it was only for seaplanes.
+As I'm relaxing at the cafe I discover that this island was the location of the original Oslo airport.
+This revelation I find utterly preposterous until I find that it was only for seaplanes.
 Because that's the most Viking thing I can think of.

-<p class="article-sub-subheader">The Akerselva</p>
+<h4 class="article-subheader">The Akerselva</h4>
 After recovering from the debauchery of the 17th I decide to get a survey of the main confluence flowing through Oslo to the fjord.
 The Akerselva (Aker River) starts at Maridalsvannet (Lake Maridal) about 5 miles north of the city center and the main source of drinking water for Oslo.

 Sondre's apartment sits approximately halfway from source to mouth.
-An athlete with sufficient gumption could run the entire length of the Akerseva in an afternoon.
+An athlete with sufficient gumption could leisurely round trip the entire length of the Akerseva in an afternoon.
 I decide to break it up into two separate days.
 Over the course of those two days I run about 80% of the length of the river and its 500 ft elevation gain, which I think is a relatively admirable achievement considering